-If you have configured the settings to suit a particular workflow, you can click on the Save... button to save these as a custom setting that will appear in the Color Settings Settings menu the next time you visit the Color Settings dialog.
-When you save a setting you can enter any relevant comments or notes about the setting you are saving in the text box (see Figure 13.25).
+If you have configured the settings to suit a particular workflow, you can click on the Save... button to save these as a custom setting that will appear in the Color Settings menu the next time you visit the Color Settings dialog.
+When you save a setting you can enter any relevant comments or notes about the setting you are saving in the text box (see Figure 12.31).
 This information will then appear in the Color Settings dialog text box at the bottom.
-You might name the setting something like 'Internal annual report' and so you might want to write a short descriptive note to accompany the setting.
+You might name the setting something like 'Client annual report settings' and so you might want to write a short descriptive note to accompany the setting.

-Figure 13.25 Custom color settings can be loaded or saved via the Color Settings dialog.
-The relevant folder will be located in the Username Library/Application Support/Adobe/ Color/Settings folder (Mac OS X), Program Files/Common Files/Adobe/Color/Settings folder (PC).
+Figure 12.31 Custom color settings can be loaded or saved via the Color Settings dialog.
+The relevant folder will be located in the Username Library/Application Support/Adobe/Color/Settings folder (Mac OS X) or Program Files/Common Files/ Adobe/Color/Settings folder (PC).
 When you save a custom setting it must be saved to this location and will automatically be appended with the '.csf' suffix.
 When you save a color setting you have the opportunity to include a brief text description in the accompanying dialog.
 A Color Settings file can be shared between some Adobe applications and with other Photoshop users.
-The Mac OS X location can be 'user' specific, in which case the route would be: Users/ username/Library/Application Support/Adobe/ Color/Settings folder.
+The Mac OS X location of the settings file is user-specific, so the route is: Users/Username/Library/Application Support/ Adobe/Color/Settings folder.